-Strokes are something that can be seen with alarming regularity in our elderly population.
+Strokes are something that can be seen with alarming regularity in our elderly human population.
 It is the third leading cause of death in people in the United States.
 While dogs don't suffer from strokes at nearly the same frequency, they are something that owners of elderly, geriatric dogs should be aware of.

 What Is A Stroke?